 POLICY RECOMMENDATIONS

-NATIONAL EPA POLICY
+NATIONAL POLICY & EPA REGULATIONS

 STATE POLICY

 The state of Texas should restore more local control over oil and gas regulation to densely populated frontline communities like Arlington that are fossil fuel producers.
-The state has taken jurisdiction over much of oil and gas regulation, but not established statewide uniform rules, leading to an unequal patchwork of rules.
+The state has taken jurisdiction over much of oil and gas regulation, but has not establish statewide uniform rules, leading to an unequal patchwork of rules.
 For instance, Arlington has 300 feet setbacks, while Dallas has 1500 feet.
 HB40 passed in 2015 did leave authority over all surface operations, sound, traffic, and setbacks - required buffer distance between gas wells and protected uses like homes and daycares - with cities.
 But city governments in places like Arlington that benefit financially from fracking have refused to use that power to protect residents and have even spread disinformation about the state having jurisdiction over such decisions.
-"State control" has become a shield for city governments that do nothing to protect residents, while they have raked in hundreds of millions of dollars in fracking royalties, and are ramping up fracking permits for
+"State control" has become a shield for city governments that do nothing to protect residents, while they rake in hundreds of millions of dollars in fracking royalties, and are ramping up fracking permits for LNG exports to countries that outlawed fracking.

-The TCEQ must develop a strong and timely State Implementation Plan to implement EPA methane rules to cut oil and gas pollution.
+State Implementation Plan to implement EPA methane rules to cut oil and gas pollution.

 LOCAL POLICY